Residence for Investors

 There are many aspects of New Zealand’s taxation system that make our country an attractive place to invest.

-New Zealand’s Migrant Investment Policy offers a fast route to New Zealand permanent residence for investors.
-Investors can secure permanent residence in one of two ways:
+New Zealand’s Migrant Investment Policy offers a fast route to New Zealand residence for investors.
+Investors can secure residence in one of two ways:

-This could be the category for you if you are aged 65 years or under, have at least 3 years of business experience and invest NZ$1.5 million in New Zealand for 4 years, as well as show that you have NZ$1 million as personal “settlement” funds for you and your family.
-Only a low level of English language ability (an IELTS score of 3.0) is required.
-Everyone included in your residence application must meet Immigration New Zealand health, character, and English language requirements.
+This could be the category for you if you are aged 65 years or under, have at least 3 years of business experience and invest NZ$3 million in New Zealand for 4 years.
+Only a low level of English language ability (an overall IELTS score of 3.0 or less than 4.0) is required.
+Everyone included in your residence application must meet Immigration New Zealand health, character, and English language requirements (or pre-purchase ESOL language tuition).

 Immigration requirements around the location and source of your investment funds are quite stringent.
-You will need to be able to provide evidence showing that your nominated investment and settlement funds and/or assets are owned either by you or jointly by you and your partner and/or dependent children.
-The funds must also be unencumbered and have been earned or acquired legally, and must be transferable through the banking system.
+You’ll need to be able to provide evidence showing that your nominated investment funds and/or assets are owned either by you or jointly by you and your partner and/or dependent children.
+The funds must also be unencumbered, have been earned or acquired legally, and must be transferable through the banking system.

 The Investor 2 category is a two-step process.
-To start the ball rolling, you will need to submit an “Expression of Interest” (EOI) to Immigration New Zealand.
-Selections of EOIs occur each fortnight with a maximum of 300 residence applications permitted each year.
-Once your residence application is approved in principle, you will then be given 12 months to transfer your nominated investment funds to New Zealand and place them in an acceptable investment.
-To be acceptable, the investment must be either equity in New Zealand firms (public or private including managed funds); bonds issued by the New Zealand government or local authorities; bonds issued by New Zealand firms traded on the New Zealand Debt Securities Market (NZDX); or bonds issued by New Zealand firms with at least a BBB- or equivalent rating from internationally recognised credit rating agencies (for example, Standard and Poor's).
-Funds may be invested in commercial but not in residential property development.
+To start the ball rolling, you’ll need to submit an “Expression of Interest” (EOI) to Immigration New Zealand.
+Selections of EOIs occur each fortnight with a maximum of 400 residence applications approved each year.
+Once your residence application is approved in principle, you will then be given 12 months to transfer your nominated investment funds to New Zealand and place them into an acceptable investment.
+To be acceptable, the investment must be either equity in New Zealand firms (public or private including managed funds); or bonds issued by the New Zealand government, local authorities, finance companies, banks, New Zealand firms trading on the New Zealand Debt Securities Market (NZDX), or New Zealand firms with at least a BBB- or equivalent rating from internationally recognised credit rating agencies (for example, Standard and Poor’s).
+Your funds may also be invested in commercial property, residential property development (with strict regulations), certain venture capital funds, managed funds, or “angel funds or networks”.

-Once your residence is finally approved, you will then need to retain your investment funds in an acceptable investment(s) for four years, and spend at least 146 days each year in New Zealand in years two, three and four of your four-year investment period.
+Once your funds have been invested and your residence is approved, you’ll then need to retain your investment funds in an acceptable investment(s) for four years, and spend at least 146 days each year in New Zealand in years two, three and four of your four-year investment period.

-If you would like to set up, or invest in, and work in, your own business in New Zealand, you can find out more about these options at www.investmentnow.govt.nz
+If you would like to invest and work in your own business in New Zealand, visit www.investmentnow.govt.nz for more information.

-Contact us to find out more about gaining fast-tracked residence under this exciting investment category.
+Contact us to find out more about gaining fast-tracked residence under the Investor 2 category.

-For more information on New Zealand’s performance in the World Bank’s Doing Business in 2010 report, click here.
+New Zealand has topped the World Bank’s List of “ease of doing business” for two consecutive years.
+For more information on New Zealand’s performance in the World Bank’s Doing Business in 2018 report, click here.
 Also, check out the New Zealand Trade and Enterprise Invest in New Zealand website, which connects international investors with investment opportunities in New Zealand.

 The following websites are helpful: